Blog SaaS Metrics

 • Root Cause Analysis: Start by identifying who your detractors are.
 Engage them in conversations to get to the root of their discontent.

-• Prompt Issue Resolution: If customers say the user interface feels like a maze, maybe it’s time to bring in a UI/UX expert to simplify things.
+• Prompt Issue Resolution: If customers say the user interface feels like a maze, it might be time to bring in a consultant to improve UX/UI to simplify things.

 • Keep Customers In the Loop: Update these customers as you make changes based on their feedback.
 You’ll not only prevent them from churning but might even turn them into promoters.